Phase 1

 The Story.

-Together with Nature Restoration Company, we aim to connect African communities to the global carbon market through nature-based solutions.
-In partnership with the Suledo Forest communities and the Suledo Forest Trust, we are restoring degraded forest in Kiteto District, northern Tanzania.
+Together with the Nature Restoration Company, we aim to connect African communities to the global carbon market through Nature-Based Solutions.
+In partnership with the Suledo Forest communities and the Suledo Forest Community Trust, we are restoring degraded forest in Kiteto District, northern Tanzania.

-This Afforestation, Reforestation, and Revegetation (ARR) project, called Mradi wa Jamii wa Suledo wa Hewa Kaboni, initially focuses on native tree planting and aims to unlock additional value through diversified income streams such as agroforestry and non-timber forest products.
-For the local Maasai pastoralist communities, Suledo Forest is a crucial refuge for livestock during the dry season.
-By invitation of the community, NRC and The Green Branch are supporting local efforts to restore this vital landscape while generating income from carbon and nature-based value chains.
+The Suledo Forest ARR project (Mradi wa Jamii wa Suledo wa Hewa Kaboni in Swahili) initially focuses on native tree planting to restore degraded miombo ecosystems, and itaims to unlock additional value through diversified income streams such as agroforestry and non-timber forest products.
+For the local Maasai pastoralist communities, the Suledo Forest is a crucial grazing ground during the dry season.
+By invitation of the community, NRC and The Green Branch are supporting local efforts to restore this vital landscape while generating income from carbon and nature-based value chains, and allowing for the reintroduction of sustainable grazing practices in the long-term.

 We are now seeking early-stage funding to kickstart implementation.
 Join us in catalyzing a nature-positive, community-driven future for Suledo.